 Here in South Louisiana we seem to have a envie (ahnvee) for telling jokes, or in some cases asking tricky questions.
 I read a recent article outlining some great brainteasers for engineers.
-Being that StoneWall is an engineering firm located in South Louisiana, I thought I could put Cajun twist on them.
-Here are 10 "Cajun" brainteasers for engineers for you to have a go at.

 The following are in no particular order and include examples from tech company interviews and classic riddles.
 There are many, many more out there as you can appreciate.
 Enjoy!

 1. mardi gras doubloon Toss (Coin Toss)

 Brainteaser: You toss two doubloons.
 If you get heads with the first, you stop.
 If you get tails, you toss it again.
 The second doubloon is tossed regardless.
 What is the ratio of heads to tails?

 Answer: 1 to 1